shan18/Simple-Shell/README.md

 ## Supported Features

-The shell supports the following features.
+The shell supports the following features

 ### Built-in Commands